How to Write a Meta Title for Your Equestrian Website

 What is a Meta Title?

 A meta title helps search engines and search engine users understand what a website page is about.
-It provides an indication of what search engine users can expect to find on the page should they decide to click onto it.
+It indicates to search engine users what they can expect to find on the page should they decide to click onto it.

 You can see meta titles when you enter a search query into a search engine.
-The meta title is shown in blue or purple in Google Search results.
+The meta title is shown in blue or purple in Google Search results (see the example below).

-How to Write a Meta Title for Your Equine Business Website
+How to Write an Optimised Meta Title for Your Small Business Website

 For best SEO results, you should write a different meta title for every page on your website.
 If you don’t write a meta title, search engines will generate one automatically based on the website page content.
 However, these may not be completely accurate and are unlikely to perform as well as purpose-written SEO titles.

 Writing meta titles does not have to be difficult, but they can be fiddly.
-This is because you are subject to character limits (around 50-60 characters) and your meta title should contain your focus keyword for that page.
-Meta titles should be unique for each page, and they should also differ slightly from your H1.
+This is because you are subject to character limits (around 50-60 characters) and your meta title should contain your focus keyword for that page (ideally at the start).
+Meta titles should be unique for each page, and they should also differ slightly from your H1 (main heading / page title).

 Before you start writing your SEO titles, make sure you have carried out keyword research.
-See our article on How to Find Keywords for SEO for a more detailed guide on keyword research.
+See my article on How to Find Keywords for SEO for a more detailed guide on keyword research.

 Once you have your keywords and have worked out which keyword you will focus on for each page, you can start writing your meta titles.